pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_120.md

 1. **27.** The machine-readable medium of one of claims 23 to 26, further comprising instructions which, when executed by the machine, cause the machine to perform the further operations comprising:

 changing the state of performance of the integrated circuit by changing an amount of processors to manage the processing load.

-1. **23.** A machine-readable medium that provides instructions, which when executed by a machine, cause the machine to perform operations comprising:

-detecting (402) an event to transition an integrated circuit of a computing system to a higher state of performance, the integrated circuit having multiple states of performance including a first state of performance, a second state of performance higher than the first state of performance, and a third state of performance higher than the second state of performance; and

-50

-55

 ## **Patentansprüche**